thefilesareinthecomputer/agent-zero/README.md

 ---

-## Next steps
+## Roadmap

-**Eval framework** -- systematic evaluation of agent responses.
-Measure quality, track regressions, benchmark prompt changes.
-Possibly DSPy GEPA for automated prompt evolution.
+**Eval framework** -- systematic quality measurement for agent responses.
+Track regressions, benchmark prompt changes, possibly DSPy GEPA for automated prompt evolution.

-**Self-learning and fine-tuning** -- continuous improvement from interaction data.
-MLX LoRA fine-tuning on accumulated conversation logs.
-The agent gets better the more you use it.
+**Self-learning and fine-tuning** -- MLX LoRA fine-tuning on accumulated conversation logs.
+The agent improves with use.

-**Web research** -- the agent launches sub-agents to browse and scrape the web, pulling discovered material into the knowledge base.
-Looking at local-first options that do not require API keys -- Firecrawl (self-hosted), Crawl4AI, or similar headless browser scraping.
-The flow: agent identifies a research need, spawns a scraper, ingests results as KB files, indexes them for future retrieval.
+**Web research** -- agent-launched browsing and scraping, pulling discovered material into the knowledge base.
+Local-first only (Firecrawl self-hosted, Crawl4AI).

+**KB indexing performance** -- first boot after adding large files is slow: LLM summaries are generated serially, one `e2b` inference call per chunk (~1-2s each).
+A 100K-word batch produces 70+ chunks -- 70-140 seconds just for summaries.
+Fix: generate mechanical summaries at boot for immediate startup, upgrade to LLM summaries in a background thread after the agent is responsive.

 ---